 If you have a problem with withering and browning fruit, the culprit may be the spotted winged drosophila.
 This little fruit fly can ruin a crop, but we have the answers.
 Find the information you need on spotted winged drosophila control in this article.

 Native to Japan, spotted winged drosophila was first discovered on the U.S. mainland in 2008 when it infested berry crops in California.
 From there it quickly spread across the country.
 It is now a serious problem in areas as far away as Florida and New England.
 The more you know about these destructive pests, the better you will be able to deal with them.

 Known scientifically as Drosophila suzukii, the spotted winged drosophila is a tiny fruit fly that ruins orchard crops.
-It has distinctive red eyes, and the males have black spots on the wings, but since they are only one-eighth to one-sixteenth of an inch long, you may not get a good look at them.
+It has distinctive red eyes, and the males have black spots on the wings, but since they are only 1/8 to 1/16 of an inch (0.15-0.30 cm.) long, you may not get a good look at them.

 Break open damaged fruit to look for the maggots.
-They are white, cylindrical and a little more than one-eighth of an inch long when fully mature.
+They are white, cylindrical, and a little more than 1/8 of an inch (0.30 cm.) long when fully mature.
 You may find several inside a single fruit because the same fruit is often stung more than once.

 Spotted Winged Drosophila Life Cycle and Control

 The female flies puncture or “sting” fruit, depositing one to three eggs with each puncture.
 The eggs hatch to become maggots which feed inside the fruit.
 They complete the entire life cycle from egg to adult in as little as eight days.

 You may be able to see the speck where the female fly stung the fruit, but most of the damage comes from the maggots’ feeding activity.
 The fruit develops sunken spots, and the flesh turns brown.
 Once the fruit is damaged, other types of fruit flies invade the crop.